lao-tseu-is-alive/go-cloud-k8s-geo-search/README.md

 # go-cloud-k8s-geo-search
-Using Go to have a Rest api to search for geographic places in Switzerland
+Using Go to have a Rest api to search for geographic places in Vaud / Switzerland

 ### source of data